ShrimpGod519/O-ORV-Reader/CONTRIBUTING.md

 9.  **Click "Propose changes":** Submit your edits.

+10. After clicking on "Propose Changes", a new page will open.
+Click on **Create pull request** which is a *green* colour button.
+Again on the next page click on **Create pull request**.
+Congrats!
+You have contributed to this site and improved it for everyone.

 > [!NOTE]
 > Make sure you are not creating new branch everything you make an edit, when prompted choose the `commit to main brach option` and periodically keep syncing your repository to keep it upto date.